New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Jets stats and trends

-- New York has one win against the spread in five games this year.
+- New York has one win against the spread in five games this season.

-- The Jets have been underdogs by 7 points or more one time this year and have not covered the spread once.

-- New York's games this year have hit the over on two of five set point totals (40%).
+- New York's games this season have gone over the total in two out of five opportunities (40%).

 - The Jets rack up 92.2 fewer yards per game (267.0) than the Patriots allow per matchup (359.2).

-- The Jets have turned the ball over nine times this season, one more turnover than the Patriots have forced (8).
+- This year the Jets have turned the ball over nine times, one more than the Patriots' takeaways (8).

 Home and road insights